matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/1 Introduction.md

 * Use RISK to
   * Allocate the time available for testing by prioritizing testing

-**Prioritize tests so that at any time, whenever you stop testing, you have done the best testing in the time available.**
+**Prioritise tests so that at any time, whenever you stop testing, you have done the best testing in the time available.**